-All people experience impulsivity here and there, as it is a normal human behavior.
+All people experience impulsivity here and there, as it is normal human behavior.
 While for most people impulsivity does not interfere with their everyday lives, many people experience the toll their impulsivity can have on themselves and those around them.
 Typically, these individuals are those who have an impulse control disorder, which is a condition where a person cannot control engaging in a specific type of behavior or set of behaviors.

 5 Types of Impulse Control Disorder and Their Symptoms